Vellaikaara Durai: Plot

-Police Pandi (Soori), the owner of a real estate agency, borrows 15 lakhs from Vatti Varadhan (John Vijay), a local rowdy and don, to start his business.
-Murugan (Vikram Prabhu) is Pandi's assistant, and he gives the media an advertisement in which he persuades people to buy land from 'his' company, making many people persuaded from it.
+Police Pandi, the owner of a real estate agency, borrows 15 lakhs from Vatti Varadhan, a local rowdy and don, to start his business.
+Murugan is Pandi's assistant, and he gives the media an advertisement in which he persuades people to buy land from 'his' company, making many people persuaded from it.
 A billionaire wants to buy all the land, and when he is about to sign the papers, they find out that the land is actually a graveyard, causing the billionaire to not buy the land.
 When Pandi and Murugan are in a bar drinking alcohol, a call comes on Pandi's phone.
 Murugan answers it, thinking that it was the broker who sold them the land, but it was actually Varadhan.
 Murugan talks to Varadhan in foul language, and when he ends the call, Pandi tells him that it was actually Varadhan.
 He then goes to another table and asks a man for some booze.
 The whole group befriends the man, who is mute.